200ug/golfed.xyz/content/posts/metamask-phishing-exploration.md

 ---
-title: "Exploring a (poorly made) Telegram-based MetaMask phishing campaign"
+title: "Dissecting a MetaMask phishing email"
 date: 2024-10-27T21:04:50+02:00
 draft: false
 tags: ["phishing"]
 ---

 A few days ago, I received a pretty credible-looking MetaMask phishing email stating that my account had been locked due to an attempt to connect a new device to it.
-I don't use such wallet, but this sparked my interest and I decided to spend a bit of time and look into how the phishing campaign was structured.
+It sparked my interest and I decided to spend a bit of time looking into how the technical side of the whole campaign was structured, and potentially even disrupt it.

 ## Email attachment

-The attached HTML file `RemovedDevice.html` contained a barebones HTML structure with a bit of JS and a long Base64 encoded string which the attached script would decode and use jQuery to attach it back to the website body.
+The attached HTML file `RemovedDevice.html` contained a barebones HTML structure with a bit of JS and a long Base64 encoded string that'd get decoded and attached back to the HTML body using jQuery.

 ```javascript
 $(document).ready(function () {